Panic Room: Plot

 Recently divorced Meg Altman and her eleven-year-old daughter, Sarah, move into a four-story brownstone in New York City's Upper West Side.
-The house's previous owner, a reclusive millionaire, installed a "panic room" to protect the occupants from intruders.
-The room is reinforced by concrete and steel on all sides and a thick steel door.
-There is also an extensive security system with multiple surveillance cameras and a public address system.
+The house's previous owner, a reclusive millionaire, had installed a "panic room" to protect himself from intruders.
+The room is reinforced with concrete and steel and features a thick steel door.
+It also includes an extensive security system with multiple surveillance cameras and a public address system.

-On Meg and Sarah's first night, three men break into the home: Junior, the previous owner's grandson; Burnham, an employee of the home's security company; and Raoul, a thug Junior has recruited.
-They intend to steal bearer bonds locked inside a floor safe inside the panic room by the previous owners, as Junior doesn't want to share them with his extended family when his grandfather's estate is settled in probate.
+On Meg and Sarah's first night in the house, three men break in: Junior, the previous owner's grandson; Burnham, an employee of the home's security company, who built the panic room; and Raoul, a thug brought along to the break in by Junior, without Burnham's knowledge.
+They intend to steal bearer bonds locked inside a floor safe in the panic room.

-When Meg awakes during the night to use the bathroom, she sees the men on the security cameras, and she and Sarah rush to the panic room.
+When Meg wakes during the night, she sees the men on the security cameras and rushes to the panic room with Sarah.
 To force them out, the men pump propane gas into the room's air vents.
 Meg ignites the gas while she and Sarah cover themselves with fireproof blankets; the ignited propane leaves Junior badly burned.
 Meg taps into the main telephone line and calls her ex-husband, Stephen.
-As she attempts to explain their situation, the intruders cut the line, abruptly ending the call.
+As she tries to explain their situation, the intruders cut the line, ending the call.